bsingh1597/realtime-stock-monitoring-cn/README.md

 Below snip shows the newly added Microsoft stock to the stock watch table.
 <img width="1440" alt="Adding stock" src="https://user-images.githubusercontent.com/55336660/232325088-ec170efe-df1b-4036-a8bf-5b2815286cf7.png">
 <br>
 Clients can set the triggers (stopLoss, target) for a particular stock, this request will be sent from client side code to the server.
-Server side code will handle this request by storing the trigger information in a Hash map and subscribing to the finnhub api for this stock via websockets.
+Server side code will handle this request by storing the trigger information in a Hash map and subscribing to the finnhub api for this stock.
 Server will then process the quotes sent from finnhub api and compare the price with the trigger price and generate the alert to the client once trigger price is reached.
 <img width="1440" alt="subscribe stock" src="https://user-images.githubusercontent.com/55336660/232325569-e4dc3101-e732-4894-bc76-b71765c426ae.png">
 <br>
 Below snip shows the alert message which is displayed for the client once the trigger is hit for a particular stock.